Charism or project of God for our Society:

 to the gospel.

-We do this with a preference to the poor.
+We do this with a preference for the poor.

 We render our service also in the care of the sick and the needy.
 Const.
 2